Will taking Armour thyroid help you lose weight, feel better, and have more energy?

 Most conversion charts will show that 100mcg of T4 = 1 grain of Armour thyroid.

-Using this conversion you can see how most people end up under-treated.
+Using this conversion you can see how many people may end up under-treated.

 If you dose your Armour too quickly you are likely to end up with side effects from the T3: Heart palpitations, Anxiety, Heat intolerance, etc.

-While Armour does contain some T3, your body may actually need more.
+While Armour does contain some T3 it is possible that your body may actually need more.

 Armour thyroid (and other forms of Natural Desiccated thyroid) contain fixed ratios of T4 to T3.

-In both of these conditions patients may require higher doses of T3 to saturate cellular receptors and allow thyroid hormone to get into the cells.
+These conditions are characterized by physiologic changes in which the patient may require higher doses of T3 to saturate cellular receptors and allow thyroid hormone to get into the cells.

 How do you know if you are someone who needs more T3?